Quantum binary polyhedral groups and their actions on quantum planes: Proof of Theorem : is noncommutative and semisimple

 The goal of this section is to prove Theorem \ref{thm0.4} in the case where $H$ is a semisimple Hopf algebra and the $H$-module $U$ of $R=k \langle U \rangle / (r)$ is simple.
 The first step is to show that $H$ is noncommutative precisely when $U$ is not a direct sum of two 1-dimensional simple left $H$-modules.

-\begin{lemma} Assume Hypothesis \ref{hyp0.1}. \begin{enumerate} \item The Hopf algebra $H$ is commutative if and only if the 2-dimensional left $H$-module $U$ is a direct sum of two 1-dimensional simple $H$-modules. \item $H$ is noncommutative if and only if $U$ is not a direct sum of two 1-dimensional simple $H$-modules. \item Suppose that $H$ is semisimple.
-Then $H$ is noncommutative if and only if $U$ is simple. \end{enumerate} \end{lemma}
+\begin{lemma} Let $H$ be a finite dimensional Hopf algebra that acts on $R$ as above.
+Then, we have the following statements. \begin{enumerate} \item The Hopf algebra $H$ is commutative if and only if the 2-dimensional left $H$-module $U$ is a direct sum of two 1-dimensional simple $H$-modules. \item We have that $H$ is noncommutative if and only if $U$ is not a direct sum of two 1-dimensional simple $H$-modules. \item Suppose that $H$ is semisimple.
+Then, $H$ is noncommutative if and only if $U$ is simple. \end{enumerate} \end{lemma}

 \begin{proof} (a) If $H$ is commutative, then $H$ is semisimple and all of its simple modules are 1-dimensional.
 Therefore $U$ is a direct sum of two 1-dimensional simple $H$-modules.
 Conversely, assume that $H$ acts on a direct sum of 1-dimensional left $H$-modules $U = T_1 \oplus T_2$.
 Then, each element in $H$ acts on $T_i$ as a scalar multiplication, and hence the Hopf ideal $[H,H]$ acts as zero on $T_i$.
 Thus, the $H$-action on $U$ factors through $[H,H]$, and $H$ is commutative.